Avisa-GA/tweeter-demo-web-app/README.md

 # 🕊 Twitter-demo-web-app

 My project is a Demo of Twitter website, Users were able to share their thoughts with each other, also share photos, and comment on each other's tweets and like them .
 I also put a news summary on the main page and users can read the headlines.
-Thank you to our Instructor <strong>Daniel Scott</strong> for offering me great features to add to my project and also his amazing workshops.
+Thank you to our Instructor <strong>Daniel Scott</strong> for offering me great features to add to my project and also for his amazing workshops 💫 .

 ## Technologies
 - HTML3